frappierer/outlook_web_jira_logger/README.md

 # Chrome Extension for Jira Integration

-This Chrome extension helps to log meetings directly from Outlook webview to JIRA with ease.
+This Chrome extension helps to log meetings directly from Outlook webview to **JIRA Cloud** (On-prem is untested) with ease.
 It shows a sidebar with all meetings of the current view.
-In the sidebar you can then edit the meetings and log them in bulk to jira.
+In the sidebar, you can then edit the meetings and log them in bulk to jira.

-For the Extension to work the Url pattern must follow "https://*/calendar/view/*".
+For the Extension to work the Url pattern must follow `https://*/calendar/view/*`.

 ![image](https://github.com/frappierer/outlook_web_jira_logger/assets/4376185/d3a3690f-333d-4537-bf41-1da778b9bcdc)